bradleyrp/bpc-extracts/readme.md

 This code would typically search the `post` folder for pairs of `dat` and `spec` files which match the so-called "upstream" calculation, and then load these in a loop over the relevant simulations.

-Since we wish to analyze a set of simulations in a batch, we must first replace `work.sns` with a list of simulations in the `__main__` block of the script.
-Then, we need to load these into `data` systematically.
-We replace `work.sns()` with `sns` in vim.
-We also replace several other variables that are part of the "Workspace", a class which manages metadata and a tree structure which holds the calculations.
-The changes to the original code are implemented under the "# SETTINGS" section of the `__main__` block of `plot-undulations.py`.
+Instead of using the BioPhysCode method to manage the data, we simply select a list of dat files containing the regular grid of the lipids (we call these the "undulations" dat files) and send these to the script with the `-s` flag.
+The code then infers the simulation name from the file name (the text before the first `.` i.e. `v1021`) and then later links the undulations dat files to the `protein_abstractor` dat files if we are plotting the height profiles as well.

 After adding code to find and load the right data, we are ready to run the calculation.